UK begins inquiry into woman's death by Novichok nerve agent – DW – 10/14/2024

 Russia has denied responsibility for the attack and the subsequent death, calling the public hearing a "circus.”
 The three men accused have also denied any involvement.

 The incident led to the biggest East-West diplomatic expulsions since the Cold War.
-Relations between London and Moscow have only gotten worse since, more so after Russia's invasion of Ukraine.
+Relations between London and Moscow have only deteriorated since, more so after Russia's invasion of Ukraine.